 Government contractors perform a variety of jobs for the federal government.
 From the Department of Defense, to the State Department, to the Treasury, to the IRS, almost every part of the government relies on the goods and services of contractors.

 Unfortunately, theft and fraud in these industries are common.
 The False Claims Act prohibits any intentional act that results in the payment of money to a party that does not have a proper right to collect.
 At the same time, the law incentivizes individuals to come forward to report these acts, oftentimes for a cash reward.
+A skilled whistleblower attorney could help you with this process.

 Reach out to a Columbia government contractor fraud lawyer.
 They can work with you to determine if your report has merit, to submit it to the appropriate agency, demand a reward through Qui Tam, and protect you against potential retaliation.